RayAndrade/JavaScriptStudy/Behavioral/ChainOfResponsibility/README.md

-Of course!
-Let’s break down the **Chain of Responsibility** pattern with the same clear, junior-friendly structure.

----

 ## 🔗 What Is the Chain of Responsibility Design Pattern?

 The **Chain of Responsibility** pattern is a behavioral pattern that lets you pass a request along a **chain of handlers**, where each handler decides whether to process it or pass it on.